Why Your Next Trip to Europe Should Be on the Canals

 (It is possible to rent a canal boat without crew and drive it yourself—these vessels are usually compact motorboats or the slender narrowboats that ply canals in the United Kingdom.
 But you won’t get the same kind of luxury experience or access to local knowledge on a self-drive cruise that you do on a hotel barge cruise.)

-Even as barge cruising grows, it remains a small world.
+Start planning now Even as barge cruising grows, it remains a small world.
 There are fewer than 100 barge canal cruises operating, and the most popular routes are booked far in advance.
 For groups of six or more, Sack suggests booking a year ahead, but says that smaller parties are generally safe if they start looking eight months before their travel dates.
 A handful of companies handle most bookings on European canals, either providing their own boats or coordinating with owner-operated barges.
 Here’s where to start:

 - Barge Lady Cruises represents 50 owner-operated barge cruises in eight countries—France, Italy, Germany, Holland, Belgium, Ireland, England, and Scotland.